dainar/spacegaming/README.md

 Open the terminal and run the comand: git clone https://github.com/dainar/spacegaming.git

-2.- Enter to the folder "spacegaming": cd spacegaming
+2.- Enter to the folder "spacegaming", run the comand: cd spacegaming

 3.- Install the node modules, run the comand: